Paramount Skydance: Merger restructuring

-Proposed joint venture with Apollo Global Management for possible acquisition of Warner Bros.
-Discovery
+Eventual acquisition of Warner Bros.
+Discovery and departure of Jeff Shell

-According to reports, Bob Bakish, the president and CEO of Paramount Global, and David Zaslav, the CEO of Warner Bros.
-Discovery (Warner previously also held several channels that are currently owned by Paramount such as MTV, Nickelodeon, The Movie Channel, VH1, Comedy Central, BET and Chilevisión; Paramount and Warner both hold stakes at The CW), met on December 20, 2023, to examine the possibility of a merger.
-While representatives for the two businesses said that negotiations were in the early stages and would not guarantee a deal, it was revealed through insider sources that Zaslav was "not in deal mode".
-Warner Bros.
-Discovery ended the merger negotiations with Paramount on February 27, 2024.

 In September 2025, The Wall Street Journal and others reported that Paramount Skydance was weighing a takeover of Warner Bros.
 Discovery, a deal that, unlike the Skydance–Paramount tie-up, was expected to sidestep Federal Communications Commission review because WBD holds no broadcast licenses.
-The idea drew immediate political scrutiny, with Senator Elizabeth Warren urging regulators to stop it, while price talk swung widely: early chatter reached about $70 billion, mid-month commentary pointed to the mid-$50 billions, and by September 19 reporting centered on scenarios "north of" $45 billion alongside a potential $22–$24 per-share offer structure that could be 70–80% cash, with support from Larry Ellison.
-By September 29, CNBC’s David Faber suggested a friendly agreement looked unlikely and that Paramount might need to take any bid directly to WBD shareholders.
+The idea drew immediate political scrutiny, with Senator Elizabeth Warren urging regulators to stop it, while price talk swung widely: early chatter reached about $70 billion, mid-month commentary pointed to the mid-$50 billion range, and by September 19 reporting centered on scenarios "north of" $45 billion alongside a potential $22–$24 per-share offer structure that could be 70–80% cash, with support from Larry Ellison.
+By September 29, CNBC's David Faber suggested a friendly agreement looked unlikely and that Paramount might need to take any bid directly to WBD shareholders.

 Industry voices spent the month debating what such a combination would mean.
 UTA chief David Kramer called it a mixed prospect for Hollywood, and FX Networks chairman John Landgraf predicted that large-scale consolidation among legacy studios was essentially unavoidable.
-Strategically, observers noted the sheer scale on offer: Paramount Skydance's roughly 4,500-film, 200,000-episode library (including the pre-1973 programming libraries of NBC and ABC) alongside Warner Bros.' catalog of about 10,000 films (including the pre-April 1986 MGM, February 1952 – May 1986 United Artists and pre-May 1982 Orion Pictures libraries) and 120,000 episodes and Discovery's ~70,000 episodes.
+Strategically, observers noted the sheer scale on offer: Paramount Skydance's roughly 4,500-film (including the entire of Miramax, pre-2005 Dimension Films, pre-February 1952 United Artists and pre-2011 DreamWorks Pictures libraries), 200,000-episode library (including the CBS/Paramount Television, Spelling Television, Big Ticket Television and libraries from the cable networks alongside the pre-1973 programming libraries of NBC and ABC) alongside Warner Bros.' catalog of about 10,000 films (including the pre-May 1986 MGM and pre-May 1982 Orion Pictures libraries) and 120,000 episodes (including the Turner, HBO, Discovery and Scripps legacy libraries).
 Much industry speculation centred around how this could change competition, and the line-up of streaming services such as Pluto TV.
 Financially, late-month research cautioned that even post-deal, most earnings power would still come from traditional TV: Bernstein Research estimated roughly 70% of EBITDA would be tied to linear networks, even as KPMG highlighted US content spend surpassing $200 billion and continuing to rise.